 “Yeah.
 I know that feeling.”

 “So what about you?
-What’s the best therapy–kumbaya–aha moment you’ve ever had?”
+What’s the best therapy–kumbaya–‘aha’ moment you’ve ever had?”

 I was kind of curious to hear it for myself.
 Eavesdropping on these women while they stood in the reception line, I hadn’t been surprised by what the first had said.
-Most likely, we can all relate in some way.
+We can all relate in some way.
 Maybe not in the naked-Esalen-tub way, but in the way of our lives not being all we’d like them to be.
 Sometimes it becomes abundantly clear that if we don’t do something, nothing is going to change.
 That realization is terrifying, liberating, empowering, and life-altering all at once.

 So, yeah, I was curious what her friend had to say.